kyma-project/kyma/tests/fast-integration/skr-test/README.md

 - `INSTANCE_ID` the uuid of the provisioned SKR instance

 In this mode, the test executes the following steps:
-1. Ensure SKR exists
+1. Ensure the SKR exists.
-2. Run OIDC Test
+2. Run the OIDC test.
-4. Clean the resources
+3. Clean up the resources.

-**NOTE:** The SKR test additionally contains a stand-alone script, which you can use to register the resources.
+>**NOTE:** The SKR test additionally contains a stand-alone script that you can use to register the resources.

 ## Test execution